kevinbdsouza/kevinbdsouza.github.io/_posts/2025-06-07-rgym_reasoning.md

    Because every sub-step is labelled, we get a confusion matrix over modes rather than a single-bit accuracy flag.
 If a run collapses whenever abduction is step #3, we have a clear research question: *why does hypothesis selection fail only when the context window is half-full?*

 ## Implementing the Multi-step Reasoning Task
-The dataset generator is a concise \~150 lines of Python.
-The core logic involves:
+The core logic of the task generator involves:

 1. A `@dataclass` to hold the configuration (`min_steps`, `max_steps`, etc.).
 2. Four helper methods (`_deduction`, `_induction`, `_abduction`, `_transduction`), each of which takes the current state, performs a transformation, and returns a new natural-language prompt.
 3. A public `__getitem__` method that stitches together a random sequence of these steps and appends a final "What is the answer?" query.

 Because every answer can be deterministically derived from the state, verification is a straightforward and constant-time operation.
-Check out the implementation [here](https://github.com/kevinbdsouza/reasoning-gym/blob/main/reasoning_gym/logic/multi_step_reasoning.py).
-See a small excerpt below.
+Check out the implementation [here](https://github.com/kevinbdsouza/reasoning-gym/blob/main/reasoning_gym/logic/multi_step_reasoning.py) and see a small excerpt below.

 ```python
 class MultiStepReasoningDataset(ProceduralDataset):